hoboroots/masked_face_classification/README.md

 * Adding Augmentation of rotation: 0 – 40°, width shift: 0 – 20%, height shift: 0 – 20%, shear: 0 – 20%, zoom: 0 – 20%, fill mode: nearest, and horizontal flip.

 ### Improvement
-We choose transfer learning (MobileNetV2) as our Improvement because dataset is small and it supports Faster Learning.
+We choose transfer learning (MobileNetV2) as our improvement because the dataset is considered small and it supports Faster Learning.

 ### Result
 The time for training reduced from 16-17s to 14-15s per epoch.